Feds signing memo with Metis in Ontario to open ‘nation-to-nation’ talks

-The federal government was poised to sign a memorandum with Metis in Ontario on Friday that aim to pave the way for advancing their rights and settling various claims.
+The federal government was poised to sign a memorandum with Metis in Ontario on Friday that aims to pave the way for advancing their rights and settling various claims.

 The document kickstarts discussions toward a tentative agreement — to be reached by September — that will set up negotiations on Metis self-government, lands, rights and other outstanding claims against Canada.